ibm-garage-dach/cloud-native-bootcamp-iks/lab-12-sysdig.md

-# Lab 10: Using Sysdig
+# Lab 10: Using Sysdig for Kubernetes Service Monitoring

 ## Prerequisites